PierreSenellart/provsql/doc/source/user/casestudy6.rst

 ``gate_rv`` leaf with the distribution-kind initial in the circle (*N* for a Normal, *U* for Uniform, *Exp* for Exponential, *Erl* for Erlang).
-Pick *Distribution profile* under the *Distribution* optgroup of the eval strip and click :guilabel:`Run`: the panel returns :math:`\mu` and :math:`\sigma^2` headline stats and an inline histogram with a PDF/CDF toggle.
+Pick *Distribution profile* from the *Distribution* group of the eval strip and click :guilabel:`Run`: the panel returns :math:`\mu` and :math:`\sigma^2` headline stats and an inline histogram with a PDF/CDF toggle.